The April birthstone

 The color of a diamond depends on the kind of impurities embedded inside it.
-Yellow diamonds, for example, betray minute quantities of nitrogen, while boron imparts a bluish hue.
-There are other inclusions in diamonds that have great scientific value.
-Such samples are time capsules that yield valuable information about conditions deep in the Earth’s upper mantle where diamonds formed, as well as clues to the formation and age of the diamond.
+For example, yellow diamonds betray minute quantities of nitrogen, while boron imparts a bluish hue.
+As a matter of fact, some inclusions in diamonds have great scientific value.
+That’s because they are time capsules containing valuable information about conditions deep in the Earth’s upper mantle where diamonds form.
+Additionally, they offer clues to the formation and age of the diamond.

 Diamonds are crystals.
 Crystals are the ultimate form of symmetry in nature.
 Their shape reflects the internal orderly arrangement of atoms within the crystal.
 In diamonds, atoms of carbon are held tightly by covalent bonding, where two neighboring atoms share an electron, endowing the diamond crystal with great strength.
 But despite that hardness, diamonds can be cut with saws and polished with grinding wheels coated with tiny industrial diamond fragments.
 In their natural form, diamonds can appear quite unimpressive.
-They are cut and polished by skilled craftsmen in a pattern that reflects and refracts the light among its facets to reveal the hidden beauty of the stone.
+But they are cut and polished by skilled craftsmen in a pattern that reflects and refracts the light among their facets to reveal the hidden beauty of the stone.

-Originally owned by the Rajah of Malwa in India, the Koh-i-noor has since been a player in victories and defeats spanning India, Persia, and Afghanistan.
+Originally owned by the Rajah of Malwa in India, the Koh-i-noor has since been a player in victories and defeats spanning India, Persia and Afghanistan.
 It was in the possession of the great Mogul dynasty from 1526 to 1739.
 Its owners included Shah Jehan, who built the Taj Mahal in memory of his queen Mumtaz.
 The Persian invader Nadir Shah briefly possessed it until his assassination in 1747.
 The jewel then fell into the hands of Afghan rulers who eventually surrendered it to the Rajah of Punjab, Ranjit Singh.

 Find out about the birthstones for the other months of the year.